- What is Alkaline Water?

 - Stick/Flask: Air dry the product.

 - Gravity System (Countertop or Dispenser): Drain all water out of the system.
 Place the 5-Stage/Fluoride Filter in a plastic bag in the fridge.
+Do not store a used filter for more than 2-3 months.

 13.4 What type of testing is done on the Santevia products?